afrahimi/AERO_Console/README.md

    |--Section template
    |--Control template

-This means that the first element is the AVL template, next you have to add a surface and in each surface you can have as many sections (minimum of 2) and in each section you can add control e
+This means that the first element is the AVL template, next you have to add a surface and in each surface you can have as many sections (minimum of 2) and in each section you can add control elements.
+But the nesting has to be in this order, otherwise the geometry will be corrupted and calculations will be incorrect.
 - Each surface needs at least 2 sections to be loaded, otherwise the program freezes
 - Make sure when you insert surfaces, change Xle, Yle, Zle values so that the plane can be created and does not have a 0 surface area

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzIwMDM4MTksODI3MDg0NzQ1LC0xMz
+eyJoaXN0b3J5IjpbMTkwMzI0Njk5MSw4MjcwODQ3NDUsLTEzOT
-k0Mjg2MjIwLC0xMDYwOTczOTg3LC03MzgyMzMyMTksLTE5MzQw
+QyODYyMjAsLTEwNjA5NzM5ODcsLTczODIzMzIxOSwtMTkzNDA5
-OTQ0MDIsMTI0OTc1NDg3MSw3Mjg3MjMwNTRdfQ==
+NDQwMiwxMjQ5NzU0ODcxLDcyODcyMzA1NF19
 -->